Kava Safely Treats Anxiety, Depression, Cancer, Boosts Cognition

 Is Kava harmful to the liver?

 Kava kava’s safety was stained a few years ago by a few case reports of liver toxicity.
 Let’s clear this up right away: The evidence shows quite the opposite.
 It shows that P. methysticum is safe when taken properly, and the risk to the liver is little, if even at all.
-In fact, as showed in the cancer research, Kava is helpful for liver cells.
+In fact, as shown in the cancer research, Kava is helpful for liver cells.

 This is evidenced by the fact that in late 2015, two German courts lifted the ban on Kava.
 They found no good evidence to support the supposed risks of Kava.